wellcomecollection/docs/incident_retros/2022-02-24_home-page-and-whats-on-not-available.md

 ## Actions

-**Gareth E**
-- Document correct order of steps for updating the Prismic model so we don’t break the site.

 **Alex**
 - Make the e2e tests go faster: If they were faster, we'd be able to recover from broken builds a lot faster. [#7706](https://github.com/wellcomecollection/wellcomecollection.org/issues/7706)
 - All developers should be able to merge pull requests